benmvp/slides/2023/halfstackclt/webdev.md

   - Geocities handled all the backend with various plugins
 - Now we have sophisticated deployment processes
   - But back then, I pushed new static files directly to their servers
-  - Using FTP (File Transfer Protocol)
+  - Using FTP (File Transfer Protocol) - almost like SSH
   - No source control
+  - I could pull up a File Explorer directly on the server and save files in Notepad

 /////